PracticeAccout/etch-a-sketch/README.md

 >      - Add white border (the purpose is not to show the borders)

 3. Add a grid size controller in the form of a range input
->   * See `Functional Requirements` below
+4. Add a button that toggle one color mode

 ### Functional Requirements
 1. Update grid size
 >   * Get reference of range node: sizeOfGrid
 >   * Create an event handler for every time the range input change
-      (here I'm going to use a Global Event Handler, the onchange property of the HTMLElement  )
+      (here I'm going to use a Global Event Handler, the onchange property of the HTMLElement)
+2. Button that toggle the `one color mode`
->
+>   * Get button reference
+>     * Onclick, the btn should change its appearance
+>           - On hover, get bigger
+>           - On click, background black, letter white
+3. The `changeColor()` function should check if the Color Mode is active.
+       - If Color Mode active
+         - `ChangeColor()` should check if button is activated.
+         - If true:
+            - Click over grid will return the color in the color selector
+4. If goingBlack is activated:
+      - `ChangeColor()` function should check if clicked grid has a color and button is activated
+      - If button is activated, but grid has no color, default (rainbow coloring) will run.
+Then the goingBlack
+      - If both are truth, each click over the grid will add a 10% of black to each rgb value